Another home thermostat found vulnerable to attack

 1) Change the administrative password ASAP

 Changing the default administrative passwords on your devices is a good start.
 Many users overlook this simple step, but it’s a crucial line of defense against unauthorized access.
-Also, c
+Also, consider using a password manager to generate and store complex passwords.

 2) Disconnect from WiFi: Hackers routinely look for any door into your home